alba4k/albafetch/README.md

 $ cd albafetch
 $ make
 ```
-An executable file will appear in `build/`
+An executable file should appear in `build/` if the compilation succedes.

 # Installation
 ### FForor Arch Linux based systems, an AUR package is avaiable (`albafetch-git`)